Be the One (Dua Lipa song): Live performances

-Lipa delivered her first live performance of "Be the One" at BBC's Sound of... ceremony on 8 January 2016.
+Lipa delivered her first live performance of "Be the One" at the BBC's Sound of... ceremony on 8 January 2016.
 Five days later, she performed it at the Eurosonic festival for that year.
 It was also included on the set lists of both Lipa's Hotter than Hell Tour and the Self-Titled Tour.
 On 29 January 2016, Lipa performed the song for BBC Radio 1's Live Lounge.
 She performed the song at the Glastonbury Festival in 2016 and 2017.
 In 2017, Lipa performed "Be the One" at the Brit Awards for the Critics' Choice Award, EBBA Awards, and the NME Awards.
 Also in 2017, Lipa performed the song during Capital FM's Summertime Ball and Jingle Bell Ball, at The O2 Arena.
 That same year, in the US, Lipa performed the song on iHeartRadio, Jimmy Kimmel Live!, and Good Morning America.
 The song was part of Lipa's setlists for 2017s BBC Radio 1's Big Weekend as well as Bonnaroo, and 2018s Tomorrowland.
 On 31 October 2017, she performed it on Later... with Jools Holland.
 On 16 November 2018, Lipa performed the song at the Bambi Awards.
 2018 UEFA Champions League Final in Kyiv, Ukraine.
 "Be the One" was also included in the setlist for Lipa's 2022 Future Nostalgia Tour.